-‘Create Your Kampala’ will utilise ‘Data Artistry’ to combine the aesthetics of digital illustrations with the hard facts of data through a data-focused collective.
-The aim is to thereby empower citizens to seek better public services in their communities.
-As part of this project, Pollicy plans to conduct a research study of 1,000 Kampala residents to better understand their perceptions of public service delivery around topics such as road infrastructure, water/waste management, school performance, etc. Pollicy hopes to stimulate communities (especially those from lower socio-economic groups) to demand that their local and higher-level leaders provide them with the services to which they are entitled as citizens.
-By engaging local governments, Pollicy believes that effective budgeting, resource management and community organisation can be rendered.
-Using the data collected from citizens, Data Artistry will take shape in temporary and permanent art installations across the city to educate people on their civic rights and duties.
-By combining digital illustrations with data, Pollicy plans to showcase the gap in local governments’ delivery of basic human provisions.
-In order to be accessible to a wide range of audiences, art and data analysis are combined, as even the most simple data visualisation chart is likely to create a feeling of exclusion for some citizens.
+‘Create Your Kampala’ utilizes ‘Data Artistry’ to combine the aesthetics of digital illustrations with the hard facts of data through a data-focused collective.
+The aim is to empower citizens to seek better public services in their communities.
+As part of this project, Pollicy plans to conduct a research study of 1,000 Kampala residents to better understand their perceptions of public service delivery around topics such as road infrastructure, water/waste management, school performance, etc. Pollicy hopes to stimulate communities, especially those from lower socio-economic groups, to demand their local and higher-level leaders to provide citizens with the services to which they are entitled.
+By engaging local governments, Pollicy believes that effective budgeting, resource management, and community organization can be rendered.
+Using the data collected from citizens, Data Artistry takes shape in temporary and permanent art installations across the city to educate people on their civic rights and duties.
+By combining digital illustrations with data, Pollicy showcases the gap in local governments’ delivery of basic human provisions.
+In order to be accessible to a wide range of audiences, art and data analysis are combined.
+The increased accessibility and the use of simple data visualization charts are purposed to elicit feelings that provoke all citizens to act.

-As a civic technology organisation based in Kampala, Pollicy works with the government and civil society to effectively use data and technology to improve public service delivery.
-Pollicy believes in the power of data to revolutionise how governments deliver services to their citizens.
+As a civic technology organization based in Kampala, Pollicy works with the government and civil society to effectively use data and technology to improve public service delivery.
+Pollicy believes in the power of data to revolutionize how governments deliver services to their citizens.
 By using an information-centric approach, Pollicy aims to digitally transform government services across Africa and thereby craft better life experiences through improved data availability.
-The organisation provides design consulting to re-engineer civic engagement and participatory processes, technology solutions for communication, digital data collection, and crowdfunding.
+The organization provides design consulting to re-engineer civic engagement and participatory processes, technology solutions for communication, digital data collection, and crowdfunding.
 These are all services that help achieve a better understanding of what works within each local context.
-Through new technologies, Pollicy plans to bridge data gaps from grassroots all the way up to the national level.
-The organisation’s focus lies on influencing a culture of data use, promoting the use of shared data platforms, building analytical capacity, and advocating for improved data usage amongst political candidates, civil society organisations, NGOs and the government.
+Through new technologies, Pollicy plans to bridge data gaps from the grassroots level up to the national level.
+The organization’s focus lies on influencing a culture of data use, promoting the use of shared data platforms, building analytical capacity, and advocating for improved data usage amongst political candidates, civil society organizations, NGOs and the government.